wearvr/pico-vr-unity-sdk-instructions/Readme.md

 ## Uploading and selling your experiences

-When you are ready, it's time to release your Pico VR experiences to the global and Chinese Pico stores [through WEARVR.com](https://users.wearvr.com/apps) - the largest independent virtual reality app store.
+When you are ready, it's time to release your Pico VR experiences to the global and Chinese Pico stores [through WEARVR.com](https://users.wearvr.com/apps).

-WEARVR has partnered with Pico Interactive to help provide assistance with promotion, technical support and advice at no cost to you - you get the same high revenue share of 70% of all sales.
+## Copyright & Trademarks

+These instructions and example project are maintained by WEARVR LLC, the largest independent virtual reality app store.
+WEARVR is interested in connecting VR content creators and consumers, globally.
+We love working with the VR community and would be delighted to hear from you at `devs@wearvr.com`.

+You can find more information about WEARVR at www.wearvr.com

+The Pico Interactive Inc trademark, Pico virtual reality headsets and Pico VR Unity SDK are all owned by [Pico Interactive Inc](https://www.pico-interactive.com/).